Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 self.layout.prop(context.scene, "project_dir", placeholder=placeholder)

-And replaced the hardcoded filepath in my operator with the new value:
+And replaced the hardcoded filepath with the new value:

 filepath = os.path.join(context.scene.project_dir, stem + '.fbx')